Anchorage's Winter Carnival

 By Mary J. Dougherty

-The first Anchorage Fur Rendezvous was February 15th thru the 17th.
+The first Anchorage Fur Rendezvous was February 15th through the 17th.

 By Michael R Dougherty